rocicorp/diff-server/README2.md

-# Surprisingly Tractable Offline-First Applications
+# Replicant: Surprisingly Tractable Offline-First Applications

 "[Offline-First](https://www.google.com/search?q=offline+first)" describes an application architecture where data is read and written from a local database on user devices, then synchronized lazily with servers whenever